Jim Neidhart: Other media

-On April 6, 2010, WWE released Hart & Soul: The Hart Family Anthology on DVD, which is a three-disc set featuring a documentary on the Hart wrestling family (including Neidhart) as well as twelve matches.
-Neidhart's daughter Natalie is featured as a main cast member on the reality show Total Divas, and he made appearances on the show along with his wife.
+On April 6, 2010, WWE released Hart & Soul: The Hart Family Anthology on DVD, which is a three-disc set featuring a documentary on the Hart wrestling family (including Neidhart) as well as 12 matches.
+Neidhart's daughter Natalie was featured as a main cast member on the reality show Total Divas, and he made appearances on the show along with his wife.

 Personal life

-Neidhart and wife "Ellie" had three daughters, one of whom, Natalie Neidhart-Wilson, is a professional wrestler under the ring name "Natalya", currently signed to WWE.
+Neidhart and wife, Ellie Hart had three daughters; one, Natalie Neidhart-Wilson, is a professional wrestler under the ring name "Natalya", currently signed to WWE.

-Neidhart was arrested on September 6, 2010 and charged with two counts of possession of controlled substances with intent to distribute, two counts of trafficking illegal drugs, one count of burglary of an unoccupied dwelling, and one count of third-degree grand theft for property stolen between $300 and $5,000.
+Neidhart was arrested on September 6, 2010, and charged with two counts of possession of controlled substances with intent to distribute, two counts of trafficking illegal drugs, one count of burglary of an unoccupied dwelling, and one count of third-degree grand theft for property stolen between $300 and $5,000.
 He was arrested after becoming aggressive with police after ingesting multiple pills outside a gas station.
 In March 2012, he was sentenced to five months and 29 days in jail.
 During his sentencing, he was arrested and held in contempt of court.
 Neidhart completed two stints in rehabilitation paid for by WWE.

 Death

-According to TMZ, Neidhart's wife Elizabeth, told investigators that on August 13, 2018, he was having problems sleeping and got out of bed to adjust the thermostat.
+According to TMZ, Neidhart's wife Elizabeth told investigators that on August 13, 2018, he was having problems sleeping and got out of bed to adjust the thermostat.
 As he went to touch it, he "turned weirdly as if he were about to dance", then fell against the wall and floor.
 She immediately dialed 911, believing he was having a seizure, something for which he took medication.
 He had a four-inch long gash on his face when emergency services arrived.
-He died at the scene at the age of 63.
-According to the Pasco County Sheriff's Office, the fall killed him.
-At the time, he had early-onset Alzheimer's disease.
+He died at the scene at age 63, with the Pasco County Sheriff's Office stating to TMZ that their preliminary investigation believed he hit his head and succumbed due to his injuries, with foul play not being suspected.
+At the time, his wife stated his doctors believed he may have had Alzheimer's disease.
+WWE later paid tribute to Neidhart on their website.